ozfortress/ozfortress_docs/docs/rules/global.md

 |   Second Offence |       -        |  :material-alert-circle-outline: Minor   |
 | Further Offences |       -        | :material-close-circle-outline: Moderate |

-#### 7.4.2.
+#### 7.5.2.
 Match Log Issues
 If logs are unavailable, the **Home Team** must take a screenshot of the score for each map and upload them to the match thread **within 24 hours** of a match's conclusion.
 If this is not possible, demos may be requested to validate match results.

-### 7.5.
+### 7.6.
 Map Selection
 #### 7.5.1.
 Regular Season Map Selection
 For regular season matches, two maps are determined by League Administrators and can be found on the seasonal league page.

 In Sixes, certain divisions in certain competitions may employ a map selection system as outlined in [2.2.
 Regular Season Map Selection Order](/rules/sixes/#22-regular-season-map-selection-order).

-#### 7.5.2.
+#### 7.6.2.
 Playoff Map Selection
 For playoff matches, the selection of maps is the responsibility of the team captains.
-This process should be completed at least 24 hours prior to the agreed-upon match time. **In the event of a playoff match being casted, this process must be completed at least 24 hours prior.**
+This process should be completed at least 24 hours prior to the agreed-upon match time. **In the event of a playoff match being cast, this process must be completed at least 24 hours prior.**

 For playoff map selection order, please refer to the respective ruleset for more information: